-It's all about Emma,… and her interactions with the people around her.
+It's all about Emma,… and the people around her.

 Emma -- published in 1815 -- is one of the handful of novels written by the Victorian author Jane Austen.
-Put very succintly, it is the story of Emma and her interactions with the people around her.
+Put very succinctly, it is the story of Emma and the people around her.

 My summary (above) and "distant reading" (below) has been done against a version of Emma found at Project Gutenberg, and a copy has been cached locally, just in case.